seffradev/ehd500/docs/paper/thesis.typ

 used for communicating with user equipment, sending APDU packets either constructed by software or forwarded from a remotely accessed smart card.
-The hardware is capable of tracing and emulating all kinds of ISO 7816 @etsi-ts-102-221 smart cards when the T=0 protocol is used @simtrace-wiki but the focus is on SIM.
+The hardware is capable of tracing and emulating all kinds of ISO 7816 @etsi-ts-102-221 smart cards
+@simtrace-wiki but the focus is on SIM.

 === Raspberry Pi 4 <sec:materials:raspberry-pi>